kallaballa/MidiPatch/README.md

 # Build

-At the moment only linux and Mac OS X are supported.
+At the moment only Linux and Mac OS X are supported.
 It has been shown to work on OpenSuse 15.0, Ubuntu Xenial and Mac OS X.

 # Setting up dependencies and building on a fresh Ubunto Xenial server install: